A dialogue on hope and persistence between a movement mentor and author, educator, and organizer, James R. Tracy.

 Praise for A Southern Panther:

 "From fights against imprisonment to mutual aid and environmental justice, A Southern Panther reminds us why Malik Rahim is still such an important voice on social movements.
 These interviews capture Rahim at his finest—speaking plainly about why organizing for Black people’s survival and self-determination is relevant for everyone, and sharing stories about how to do it.
-This book holds lessons for both newcomers and seasoned organizers." —Rachel Herzing, author, How to Abolish Prisons: Lessons from the Movement Against Imprisonment
+This book holds lessons for both newcomers and seasoned organizers." —Rachel Herzing, coauthor, How to Abolish Prisons: Lessons from the Movement Against Imprisonment

 James R. Tracy is a Bay Area–based author and organizer.
 He is the coauthor of Hillbilly Nationalists, Urban Race Rebels and Black Power: Interracial Solidarity in 1960s–70s New Left Organizing, No Fascist USA!: The John Brown Anti-Klan Committee and Lessons for Today's Movements, and author of Dispatches Against Displacement: Field Notes From San Francisco's Housing Wars.
 Tracy serves on the Coordinating Committee of the Howard Zinn Book Fair and is the Chair of the Labor and Community Studies Department at City College of San Francisco.
 He has worked with the Eviction Defense Network, Coalition on Homelessness, Community Housing Partnership, Jobs with Justice SF, the San Francisco Community Land Trust, and various unions.